AstraZeneca rejects Pfizer talks, says confident in strategy

-LONDON Britain's AstraZeneca urged its shareholders to take no action over the approach by U.S. drugmaker Pfizer Inc on Monday and said it remained confident in its independent strategy.
+LONDON Britain's AstraZeneca (AZN.L) urged its shareholders to take no action over the approach by U.S. drugmaker Pfizer Inc (PFE.N) on Monday and said it remained confident in its independent strategy.

 Pfizer said earlier on Monday it had made a 58.8 billion pounds ($98.9 billion) bid approach to AstraZeneca in January and had contacted its British rival again on April 26 seeking further discussions about a takeover.